 The first step is to file with your state and contact the State Unemployment Insurance agency.

-“It’s not often that we advise bankruptcy, but the laws exist for a reason.
-It’s a fatal wound to your credit score and it takes about seven years to recover, but sometimes it is the only viable option,” says Tuck.
+“It’s not often that we advise bankruptcy, but the laws exist for a reason," says Tuck.
+It can be a difficult process to navigate and it will likely damage your credit deeply, but that doesn't mean it isn't right for you.
+"Sometimes it is the only viable option,” says Tuck.

 Don’t lose hope

-If you’re ready to connect with a certified financial counselor, Money Management International is here to help.
+If you’re ready to connect with a certified financial counselor, we're here to help!